 The Statistical Distance method is useful for detecting if your model predictions change over time.
 This is done by creating and using histograms.
 By making histograms, you are not only able to detect whether your model predictions change over time, but also check if your most important features change over time.
 Simply put, you form histograms of your training data, keep track of them over time, and compare them to see any changes.
 This method, noted Prettenhofer, is used most commonly by financial institutions on credit-scoring models.
-There are several metrics which can be used to monitor the change in model predictions over time.
+There are several metrics that can be used to monitor the change in model predictions over time.
 These include the Population Stability Index (PSI), Kolmogorov-Smirnov statistic, Kullback-Lebler divergence, and histogram intersection.

 2) Novelty Detection

 A method that is more amenable to fairly complex domains such as computer vision, is Novelty Detection.
 The idea is to create a model for modeling source distribution.
 Given a new data point, you try to test what is the likelihood that this data point is drawn from the source distribution.
-For this method you can use various techniques such as a one class support vector machine, available in most common libraries.
-If you are in a regime of homogenous but very complex interactions, then this is a method you should look into, because in that case the histogram method won’t be effective.
+For this method, you can use various techniques such as a one-class support vector machine, available in most common libraries.
+If you are in a regime of homogenous but very complex interactions, then this is a method you should look into, because in that case, the histogram method won’t be effective.

 3) Discriminative Distance

-The Discriminative Distance method is less common, nonetheless it can be effective.
+The Discriminative Distance method is less common, nonetheless, it can be effective.
 The intuition is that you want to train a classifier to detect whether or not an example is from the source or target domain.
 You can use the training error as proxy of the distance between those two distributions.
 The higher the error, the closer they are.
 Discriminative distance is widely applicable and high dimensional.
 Though it takes time and can be very complicated, this method is a useful technique if you are doing domain adaptation.

 Correcting Dataset Shift

 How do you correct dataset shift?
 The short answer, said Prettenhofer, is that you don’t — you retrain your model.
 If possible, you should always retrain.
-Of course, in some situations it may not be possible, for example if there are latency problems with retraining.
+Of course, in some situations, it may not be possible, for example, if there are latency problems with retraining.
 In such cases, there are two easy techniques for correcting dataset shift.